-A classic wedding band is always an option.
+A simple wedding band is always an option.
 A plain, circular ring to be slipped on your finger is still a powerful symbol and falls in line with a minimalist aesthetic.

 Alternatively, if you choose to add a personal touch, engraving a word or small message into the ring compliments this style well.
 Even with a classic band, you can still decide on what thickness suits your comfort most.

-Couples looking to add some flare to one or both of their wedding bands could consider this style.
-A Pavé band showcases a band paved with stones either partially or completely encircling the band.
+Common in a women's wedding band, couples looking to add some flare to one or both of their wedding bands could consider this style.
+A pavé band showcases a band paved with stones either partially or completely encircling the band.

 Though this is already a unique variation on your classic wedding band, there are many variations of the pavé band, from more modern, minimalist options to vintage, art deco options.
-A pavé band elevates your ring’s overall luxury without distracting from its elegance.
+A pavé band elevates your ring’s overall luxury, adding brilliance and sparkle without distracting from its elegance.